 Growing rice to reduce emissions, a farmer in Kien Giang was rewarded with more than 40 million VND

-Speaking to Dan Viet reporter, Mr. Chung Tan Em in Kien Binh commune, Kien Luong district, Kien Giang province said that in the summer-autumn crop of 2024, he planted 29 hectares of Japanese rice (DS1) according to the emission reduction rice model.
+Talking to Dan Viet reporter, Mr. Chung Tan Em in Kien Binh commune, Kien Luong district, Kien Giang province said that in the summer-autumn crop of 2024, he planted 29 hectares of Japanese rice (DS1) according to the emission reduction rice model.
 Recently, he was awarded 43 million VND, equivalent to the reduction of 116 tons of CO2e emissions on the field, which he achieved for the first time.

-According to Mr. Tan Em, rice cultivation reduces emissions "much better" than the traditional way of doing things, everything is monitored and controlled by satellites.
-The most important thing is to pay attention to draining the fields as much as possible (according to the alternating wet and dry farming technique, still ensuring that the rice plants absorb nutrients well).
+According to Mr. Tan Em, rice cultivation reduces emissions "much better" than the traditional way of doing things, everything is monitored and supervised by satellites.
+The most important thing is to pay attention to draining the fields as much as possible (according to the alternating wet and dry farming technique, still ensuring the rice plants absorb nutrients well).

 Mr. Tan Em said that he should have been rewarded with more money, but because it rained a lot during the farming process, the amount of emissions was low.